Virtual Walk of

 The artist gratefully

-long-standing gratitude to The Canada Council for the Arts, the
+long-standing gratitude to The Canada Council for the Arts and the

 art and mapping